Back

 Go Solar Without Building a Solar System

 The majority of oyster farmers in Maine who use solar power have homemade or partly do-it-yourself systems.
 While these existing systems are impressive, they require insider knowledge of how electrical systems work.
 Not to mention that building a solar system takes a lot of time that many growers just don’t have at their expense.
-To simplify the process for oyster growers to go solar without requiring in-depth technical knowledge, Nauti Sisters Sea Farm and Shred Electric partnered up to develop a prototype solar barge.
+To simplify the process for oyster growers to go solar without requiring in-depth technical knowledge, Nauti Sisters Sea Farm and Shred Electric partnered up to develop a prototype solar barge thanks to a USDA Northeast SARE grant provided to The Boat Yard, LLC.

 The barge includes a variety of electric and solar powered systems with the goal of testing them out to see what works and what needs improvement.
 Plus, the Nauti Sisters Sea Farm crew is reducing their reliance on fossil fuels while benefiting from a quiet reliable and solar powered oyster farm.